 Along with decibels, it helps to understand the different ways sound can travel or arise.

-Refer to this detailed BRANZ bulletin(external link) to learn of types of sound, and ways to respond to sound problems.
-Our sound insulation guide also offers more advice and useful links.
+Refer to this detailed BRANZ bulletin(external link) to learn how sound travels, and how to respond to noise problems.
+Our soundproofing guide also offers more advice and useful links.

 Choosing your neighbourhood

-As a rule of thumb, residential areas are louder in the city than the suburbs.
-If you want to live in the Central City, you should explore and test the neighbourhood you’re looking at, before you move in.
+As a rule of thumb, residential areas are louder in the Central City than the suburbs.
+If you want to live in town, you should explore and test the neighbourhood you’re looking at to see if it will work for you - especially if you're sensitive to noise.

 • Investigate the area at different times of the day, both quiet and busy.

-• Ask the developer, real estate agent, landlord or nearby residents about the area’s noise.
+• If you're looking at a home, ask the developer, real estate agent, landlord or nearby residents about the area’s noise.

 • Have a walk around the area at night, especially on a Friday or Saturday.